-Term Definition - National Legal Framework Child Children are generally defined as those who are less than 18 years old, or those who are over age 18 but are unable to fully take care of themselves or protect themselves from abuse, neglect, cruelty, exploitation or discrimination because of a physical or mental disability or condition. ^{918,919} Youth is defined as those between the ages of 15 and 30 years.
-920 Legally Working Children Legal Working Age: The minimum age for work is 15 years under Article 139 of the Labor Code 921 and Section 16 of the Act Instituting Policies for the Protection and Welfare of Domestic Workers with the following stipulations: 922 (a) Any person between fifteen (15) and eighteen (18) years of age may be employed for such number of hours and such periods of the day as determined by the Secretary of Labor and Employment in appropriate regulations. (b) The foregoing provisions shall in no case allow the employment of a person below eighteen (18) years of age in an undertaking which is hazardous or deleterious in nature as determined by the Secretary of Labor and Employment.923 Exceptions to Minimum Age: Under the Special Protection of Children against Child Abuse, Exploitation and Discrimination Act, 924 children below the age of 15 years may work under the following conditions:
+Term Definition - National Legal Framework Child Children are generally defined as those who are less than 18 years old, or those who are over age 18 but are unable to fully take care of themselves or protect themselves from abuse, neglect, cruelty, exploitation or discrimination because of a physical or mental disability or condition.
+Youth is defined as those between the ages of 15 and 30 years.
+Youth is defined as those between the ages of 15 and 30 years.
+Legally Working Legal Working Age: Children The minimum age for work is 15 years under Article 139 of the Labor Code and Section 16 of the Act Instituting Policies for the Protection and Welfare of Domestic Workers with the following stipulations: (a) Any person between fifteen (15) and eighteen (18) years of age may be employed for such number of hours and such periods of the day as determined by the Secretary of Labor and Employment in appropriate regulations. (b) The foregoing provisions shall in no case allow the employment of a person below eighteen (18) years of age in an undertaking which is hazardous or deleterious in nature as determined by the Secretary of Labor and Employment.
+Exceptions to Minimum Age: Under the Special Protection of Children against Child Abuse, Exploitation and Discrimination Act, 924 children below the age of 15 years may work under the following conditions: